Armaniimus/eigen_libary/old_build+inprogress/project O++/how to implement project O.md

 use a html a html page as your editor program arrows in front of them like in win 10 this pc file system when clicking on a element show all applied classes onto it in the center of the window.

+create favicons in the structure
+  1. a green P for the page
+  2. a green M for the meta-data
+  3. a full person for the body
+  4. a head for the header
+  5. a torso for the main
+  6. a pair of legs for the footer
+  7. a folder for the elements
+  8. 3 small green c's for a class
+  9. 1 small green id for an id

 3 extra views
   1. a view where classes are shown